These Conditions of Parking are to be read in conjunction with the Parking - Operational Policy.

-Only visitors authorised by a member of the Senior Staff Group will be given access to park in Car Parks 2 and 3.
-Requests by authorised persons are to be made to email@example.com.
+Only visitors authorised by a member of Senior Staff will be given access to park in Car Parks 2 and 3.
+Requests by authorised persons are to be made to firstname.lastname@example.org.
 Such vehicles must hold a valid eTicket or ePermit.

 Visitor access to car parks 2 and 3 does not guarantee a parking space with the exception of VIP visitors example: Governor General, Premier etc.

 Schedule 1 – Parking fees